jasonfb/universal_track_manager/README.md

 [NOT IMPLEMENTED]

-# NOT YET IMPLEMENTED (COMING SOON!):
+# TODO LIST
 - [x] fix the install generator
 - [x] track the visit IP address
 - [x] track the user agent
 - [ ] track the UTMs and stash them in an assocition
+- [ ] carry forward the UTMs when evicting the visits
 - [ ] track the http referrer (if optional extension is enabled)
-- [ ] invalidate the old visit when a new visit happens, evict it from the session
+- [ ] invalidate the old visit if next day
-- [ ] link the new visit to the old visit and carry forward the UTMs (SETTING??)
 - [ ] track viewport screensize
 - [ ] an optional long-cookie feature to drop a long-lived cookie into the visitor's browser that work separately from the Rails session
 - [ ] track gclid or other advirtising URL parameters passed on first landings, like UTMs
 - [ ] An optional extension to build in-house geolocation by IP address, or rely on an external service for geolocation by IP address and associate the user's looked-up location with their visit information
 - [ ] Anonymized geolocation, to let you look-up IPs in order to geolocate users, but not store the actual IP addresses themselves.
 - [ ] A switch to track the user before or after the controller action has rendered.
 Since the tracking adds a small overhead to each request, tracking after the controller has rendered makes your page respond faster for the user.
 But if you track before you render, you can use optionally use the tracked information to personalize, customize, or target your website to respond uniquely to the visitor.
+- [ ] A way to override the session variable name :visit_id

 # CONTRIBUTING